Welcome to Amy Robinson Photography

 July gave me the opportunity to be in Amsterdam combining a placement working with the Media at the European Athletics Championships and the ability in time off to explore and photograph a new city.

 May proved to be a busy month for photography, I had a eye opening visit to Northern Ethiopia which has the most wonderful scenery and people.
-I hope that you enjoy the selected images and it gives you a flavour of a country that is not often currently visited by tourists.
-Perhaps it may inspire you to follow suit.
 A couple of weeks later I returned to Scotland and visited the beautiful island of Barra, landing on the beach and coming home via the other Outer Hebridean Islands.

 In December 2015 my image ‘Going Home’ – a multiple exposure taken on the South Bank in London was awarded the Gold Medal from Light and Land.